 If a student has an accident or feels unwell they must tell a member of staff straight away.
-If they are too ill to remain in school, their parents/carers will be contacted by the school nurse.
+If they are too ill to remain in school, their parent/carers will be contacted.

 It is always best to make medical appointments outside Academy hours.
 If this is not possible, students MUST bring a note from their parents/carers at least 24 hours in advance of the date along with a letter of appointment from their doctor or hospital to show to their Form Tutor and Head of Year.
 If their Head of Year agrees with the necessity to miss school they will countersign the letter and the student will present that at student reception where they will need to sign out.
 Reception will retain the letter.